OV-Chipkaart for Tourists: Amsterdam Public Transport Card Explained (2026)

 Free GVB Ferries

-The IJ ferries from behind Centraal Station to Buiksloterweg, IJplein and NDSM-Werf are completely free.
-No ticket, no tap, just walk on.
-They run every 5–8 minutes day and night and are one of the city’s best free experiences.
+A cheerful footnote in any ticketing discussion: the IJ ferries from behind Centraal Station to Buiksloterweg, IJplein and NDSM are completely free.
+No ticket, no tap, no card.
+They run every few minutes day and night, take about five minutes, and carry bikes.
+They are one of the city’s genuine free pleasures and the easiest way to reach the cafes, film museum and street art of Amsterdam Noord, so do not overthink them, just walk on board.

 How to Tap In and Out